uprightsleepy/CryptKeeper/README.md

 # CryptKeeper

-CryptKeeper is a secure data storage application that provides robust AES encryption for sensitive information before safely storing it in an AWS DynamoDB table.
-Designed to ensure data privacy and integrity, CryptKeeper uniquely stores each piece of data to prevent overwriting, making it an ideal solution for managing encrypted payloads.
-Additionally, it integrates with AWS S3 for encrypted file storage, further enhancing its capability to secure various data types.
+CryptKeeper is an advanced data encryption and secure storage solution that leverages AES encryption to protect sensitive information.
+It seamlessly integrates with AWS DynamoDB and S3 for robust storage capabilities, and employs AWS Lambda for automated file processing, ensuring data privacy, integrity, and efficient management of different data types.

 ## Features

-- **Secure Encryption**: Utilizes AES encryption to securely encrypt both textual data and files before storage.
+- **AES Encryption**: Implements top-tier AES encryption for text and file data, securing it before storage.
-- **DynamoDB Integration**: Seamlessly stores encrypted textual data in DynamoDB with unique keys to prevent data overwriting.
+- **DynamoDB Integration**: Securely stores encrypted text data in DynamoDB, using unique keys for each item to avoid data overwriting and ensure integrity.
-- **S3 Integration**: Efficiently manages encrypted file storage in an S3 bucket, allowing for secure file uploads and downloads.
+- **S3 and Lambda Integration**: Manages encrypted file storage in S3 buckets, with Lambda functions automating the file processing workflow for secure uploads, transitions, and downloads.
-- **High Data Integrity**: Ensures that each piece of data, whether text or file, is stored uniquely, maintaining the highest levels of data integrity and security.
-- **AWS Secrets Manager Integration**: Leverages AWS Secrets Manager for secure management of encryption keys and salts, ensuring that encryption practices meet best security standards.
+- **AWS Secrets Manager**: Utilizes AWS Secrets Manager for the secure handling of encryption keys and salts, maintaining adherence to the highest security standards.
+- **Enhanced Data Security**: Ensures the highest levels of security and integrity for all stored data, backed by AWS’s reliable infrastructure.

 ### Prerequisites

-- AWS Account
+- An active AWS Account
 - Python 3.x
-- Boto3 Library
-- Access to AWS DynamoDB and necessary permissions
+- Boto3 and other necessary Python libraries
-- Access to AWS S3 and necessary permissions
+- Properly configured access to AWS DynamoDB, S3, and Lambda with appropriate permissions
 - AWS Secrets Manager for managing encryption secrets

 ## Installation

-1. **Clone the repository**:
+1. **Clone the Repository**:
     ```bash
     git clone https://github.com/yourrepository/cryptkeeper.git
     cd cryptkeeper
     ```

-2. **Install dependencies**:
+2. **Install Dependencies**:
     ```bash
     pip install -r requirements.txt
     ```

-   This will install all necessary Python libraries, including Flask, Boto3, and PyCryptodome.
+   This will install Flask, Boto3, PyCryptodome, and other required libraries.

 3. **Configure AWS Credentials**:

-   Ensure your AWS credentials are set up correctly.
-These can be configured using the AWS CLI with `aws configure` or by setting environment variables.
+   Setup your AWS credentials for programmatic access via the AWS CLI (`aws configure`) or by setting environment variables.

-4. **Set Environment Variables**:
+4. **Environment Variable Setup**:

-   Make sure to set up the following environment variables according to your AWS setup:
+   Configure the following environment variables according to your AWS setup:
-    - `AWS_REGION`: Your AWS region.
+   - `AWS_REGION`: The AWS region of operation.
-    - `DYNAMODB_TABLE_NAME`: The name of your DynamoDB table for storing encrypted data.
+   - `DYNAMODB_TABLE_NAME`: The name of your DynamoDB table for encrypted text storage.
-    - `S3_BUCKET_NAME`: The name of your S3 bucket for storing encrypted files.
+   - `S3_BUCKET_NAME`: The name of your S3 bucket for encrypted file storage.
-    - Secrets for encryption/decryption stored in AWS Secrets Manager.
+   - Encryption keys and salts managed through AWS Secrets Manager.

 ## Usage

-The application exposes a Flask-based web API with endpoints for encrypting and decrypting data, as well as uploading and downloading encrypted files.
-Here are some key endpoints:
+CryptKeeper offers a Flask-based API for encryption and decryption operations, including file handling:

-- **Encrypt Text**: `POST /encrypt` with JSON containing the data to encrypt.
+- **Encrypt Text**: `POST /encrypt` with the plaintext data.
-- **Decrypt Text**: `POST /decrypt` with JSON specifying the data to decrypt.
+- **Decrypt Text**: `POST /decrypt` with the id of the encrypted data.
-- **Upload Encrypted File**: `POST /encrypt-file` with the file to be encrypted and uploaded.
+- **Upload Encrypted File**: `POST /encrypt-file` for file encryption and subsequent upload.
-- **Download Decrypted File**: `POST /decrypt-file` with the filename to decrypt and download.
+- **Download Decrypted File**: `POST /decrypt-file` for downloading and decrypting files.

-For detailed API usage, please refer to the included Postman collection or Swagger documentation.
+For detailed API usage, refer to the included Postman collection or Swagger documentation.

 ## Contact

 For support or inquiries, please contact [Henry Phillips](mailto:henry@designedbyhenryp.com).